-Steamed glutinous rice with seven colors of Nung Din people
+Steamed glutinous rice - the seven colors of Sapa food

-Skillful Nung women choose only the good glutinous rice which has big, long seed.
+Skillful Nung women choose only the rice which has big, long seed.
 After that, they soak the rice in water about 12 hours and then soak again in colors about 3 hours.
 Next, rice is washed, put separately into a pot and cook about 1.5 to 2 hours.
-Attractive colors and smell, this dishes is really delicious and typical.
+Attractive colors and smell, this Sapa food is really delicious and typical

 Lon Cap Nach - “Carried-under-arm” pork

 Lon Cap Nach or “carried-under-arm” pork is the specialty of Sapa.
 The pig is less than 10kg and free range, raised in the field or in the forest.
 The meat is fatless, tender and sweetish.
-Lon cap nach is usually grilled or roasted as the whole with a lot of local herbs and spices.
+Lon cap nach is usually grilled or roasted as the whole with a lot of herbs and spices.
 You will never forget the flavor of enjoying “carried-under-arm” pigs together with sipping a cup of Sapa wild cat apple wine.
-It is just simply so good!
+It is just simply the best of all Sapa foods.

-With cool climate, Sapa supplies fresh vegetables to the whole Vietnam.
-Sapa’s specialties such as white and green cauliflower, red beetroot, and chayote squash thrive in Sapa’s temperate climate.
+With cool climate, Sapa supplies vegetables around Vietnam.
+Sapa’s specialties such as white and green cauliflower, red beetroot, and chayote squash in Sapa’s temperate climate.
 Boiled chayote squash is served with roasted and crushed sesame and salt used to lightly dip the pieces into.

 While many of Sapa’s vegetables are sold throughout the country, the more delicate and most tasty varieties are only available in the markets of Sapa.
 One example of this is “ngong”, the local word for the budded stems of old and stunted vegetables.
 There are many kinds of ngong, such as the stems of garlic, cabbage, kohlrabi, and chayote.
 Ngong is best served fried